ULB-Metronu/georges/docs/installation.rst

 Installation
 ============

+No attempt is made to support python versions earlier than CPython 3.5.
+Jython and alternative implementation have not been tested.

 The installation process to get Georges up and running is relatively simple: the whole library is ready to be installed with `poetry`.